pm78p/bomberman-game/README.md

-(Warning: If you find any content here to be too childish, please remember that this was my first project that required a lot of time, and I was 19 back then.
+(Warning: If you find any content here to be too childish, please remember that this was my first project that required a lot of time.
 I've grown since then... but hey, who am I kidding?
 I'm still that same child. :D)

 __Bomberman Game__